Forests Commission Victoria: Pulpwood

 From its earliest days, the Commission had promoted using forest and sawmill waste for the production of wood pulp.
 Industry eventually began to show some interest and in December 1936, the Commission led by A.V.
 Galbraith and Sir Herbert Gepp from Australian Paper Manufacturers Ltd (APM) finalised a pioneering legislated agreement which gave certain pulpwood rights to the company for fifty years over about 200,000 ha of State forest.
 The Commission retained control over the pulpwood harvesting operations to ensure that pulpwood remain secondary to the utilisation of the more valuable types of produce such as sawlogs, poles and piles, the main source being of the ash eucalyptus from both mature trees and thinning's.

 The company proceeded to establish a plant at Maryvale in Gippsland for the manufacture of Kraft papers.
 It came into production in October 1939 and for some years much of its feedstock came from the 1939 fire-killed ash forest.

-1940s – Bushfire recovery and the war years
+1940s

 Many Forests Commission staff volunteered to join the Royal Australian Engineers – 2/2nd Forestry Company that served in the Forest of Ae in Scotland during WW2 commanded by FCV forester, Ben Benallack.
 Source: State Library of Victoria.

 Many Commission employees, timber workers and those from forest sawmills volunteered for military service in WW2 with some joining units deployed to the UK and other places as the 2/2 Forestry Company in the Royal Australian Engineers (RAE) who served with distinction to produce timber for the war effort.
 Others served back at home by continuing the salvage of the fire killed forest as well as producing firewood and charcoal for domestic use.